-Sending your child to school or nursery with a healthy packed lunch is important.
+Sending your kids to school, nursery or holiday clubs with a healthy packed lunch is important.
 What they eat throughout the day supports their growth and development, and also fuels their ability to learn, concentrate and play.
-This blog will help you to plan healthy nutritious packed lunches for your little one.
+Let’s take a look at our top tips for planning healthy, nutritious packed lunches for your little ones.

 Use the checklist below when preparing your child’s packed lunch to make sure it contains the variety of food they need to grown and develop.

 - Make sandwiches into exciting shapes.
 Try using a biscuit cutter to create stars, hearts, animals etc.

 - Put wraps or pitta bread and pots of fillings in your child’s lunchbox as making them up themselves will be more exciting.

 - Offer sliced up vegetables as they can be a fun dipping food.
 Try hummus or cream cheese for dipping.
 The more colourful the better!